rest-for-physics/basic-readouts/README.md

-This project hosts few basic TRestReadout definitions that should serve as reference to new REST users.
+This project hosts few basic TRestDetectorReadout definitions that should serve as reference to new REST users.
 A readout can be included inside a processing chain, and it serves to find the relation between the electronic channels of the detector and the physical readout channels, as well as to define the topology of the readout.
 Typical processes that use the readout are `TRestHitsToSignalProcess` and `TRestSignalToHitsProcess` for event reconstruction.

-Any REST process that includes a TRestReadout definition will be able to retrieve the readout by using:
+Any REST process that includes a TRestDetectorReadout definition will be able to retrieve the readout by using:

 ```
-fReadout = GetMetadata<TRestReadout>();
+fReadout = GetMetadata<TRestDetectorReadout>();
 ```

-For a detailed description of the readout please refer to the [TRestReadout class documentation](https://sultan.unizar.es/rest/classTRestReadout.html).
+For a detailed description of the readout please refer to the [TRestDetectorReadout class documentation](https://sultan.unizar.es/rest/classTRestDetectorReadout.html).

 A complex readout might require some calculation time to produce a mapping.
 Therefore, a pre-produced readout in a ROOT file is recommended to be re-used later on at a processing chain.